 The first weapon designed to use binary agents was the American BL80

-production ended in 1990.
+originally designed in the 1960s and production ended in 1990.

 In the open literature little is known about agents developed in the